dynapptor/initializer_list/readme.md

 License
 Licensed under the GNU General Public License v3 with the GCC Runtime Library Exception, version 3.1.
 See initializer_list for details.

+Acknowledgments
+Based on the GCC implementation, adapted for AVR compatibility.